jolie/docs/architectural-composition/internal_services.md

 Let us see an example of Internal Services in action with a simplified implementation of the `tree` command in Jolie.
 In Unix and Unix-like systems, `tree` is a recursive directory listing program that produces a depth-indented listing of files.

-With internal services its is very quick and easy to draft a prototype implementation of tree
+With internal services its is very quick and easy to draft a prototype implementation of tree.
+The full code of the example can be checked at this [link](https://github.com/jolie/examples/tree/master/04_architectural_composition/03_internal_services/02_tree_as_a_service).

 ```text
 include "console.iol"